ARF-Plus: Controlling Perceptual Factors in Artistic Radiance Fields for 3D Scene Stylization: Experiments and Evaluation

 \subsubsection{Single Style Scale Control}

-Figure \ref{fig:scale_control_both_new} illustrates the successful scaling up and scaling down of style patterns achieved by our scale control method.
+Fig. \ref{fig:scale_control_both_new} illustrates the successful scaling up and scaling down of style patterns in ARF-Plus.
 In addition, this approach provides enhanced flexibility for resizing fine strokes or coarse patterns by selectively assigning different weights to various receptive fields and generating diverse resized style images for each receptive field.
-In Figure \ref{fig:scale_control_both_new} (a), by configuring the range of receptive field, specifically selecting Conv1 and Conv2 for feature extraction (setting $w_{l_1}=0.3, w_{l_2}=0.7$ and the rest to 0 in Equation \ref{eq:scale control single loss style}), style transfer places greater emphasis on capturing fine details from the style image.
+In Fig. \ref{fig:scale_control_both_new} (a), by configuring the range of receptive field, specifically selecting Conv1 and Conv2 for feature extraction (setting $w_{l_1}=0.3, w_{l_2}=0.7$ and the rest to 0 in Eq. \ref{eq:scale control single loss style}), style transfer places greater emphasis on capturing fine details from the style image.
 It can be observed that the fine strokes - the green and white lines - are successfully scaled up or down in the stylized scenes.
-In Figure \ref{fig:scale_control_both_new} (b), by selecting Conv3 and Conv4 (setting $w_{l_3}=0.7, w_{l_4}=0.3$ and the rest to 0 to in Equation \ref{eq:scale control single loss style}), style transfer focuses more on learning coarse patterns.
+In Fig. \ref{fig:scale_control_both_new} (b), by selecting Conv3 and Conv4 (setting $w_{l_3}=0.7, w_{l_4}=0.3$ and the rest to 0 to in Eq. \ref{eq:scale control single loss style}), style transfer focuses more on learning coarse patterns.
 Different layers are then assigned different values of the resize setting of the style image to achieve a continuously adjustable scale.
-The results of the stylized scene demonstrate that the coarse shape patterns are effectively scaled up or down.
+The results show that the coarse shape patterns are effectively scaled up \/ down.